li-kai/treetok/README.md

 # treetok

 Like `tree`, but shows token counts instead of file sizes.
-Use it to budget context and identify files to refactor.
+Budget context and identify files to refactor.

 ```console
 $ treetok src/